 - Creative type

 - Block ad: Prevent the creative from serving.
-The blocked ads will appear in the “Blocked” tab of Creative review.
+The blocked ads appears in the "Blocked" tab of Creative review.

-- Report to policy: Submit a creative that may have policy issues to Google.
-We’ll review the creative and respond with our findings.
+- Report to policy: Submit a creative that may have policy issues for review.

 This section recreates how the ad request you selected on the Troubleshoot page actually delivered.
 It includes: